SHAP - Southampton Hand Assessment Procedure

 Scoring the SHAP

-Each task is timed by the participant and recorded on an assessment sheet by the assessor.
+Each SHAP task is independently timed by the participant, ensuring accurate capture of task duration without external influence and recorded on an assessment sheet by the assessor.

 SHAP scores do not plateau at 100, instead scores greater than 100 can be achieved if a participant is exceptionally quick at a given task or series of tasks.
 Scores less than 100 are an indication of how impaired a participant's hand function is, and whether it is a particular type of grip posture that is causing a lower score.

-The SHAP software for generating scores is part of this website, and accessible by purchasing or hiring the SHAP.
+The SHAP software for generating scores is part of this website, and accessible by purchasing the SHAP.

 Site Map | Website Information | Privacy Statement | Terms & Conditions